Zielak/cardsGame/docs/server/actionTemplates.md

 ## getInteractions

-_With that elements is this action related to?_
+_With what elements is this action related to?_

+Describe what kind of elements relate to this actions.
+Don't mind about player's event and ownerships here.
+This is just the first place to quickly filter out unwanted actions.

 Return an array of `InteractionDefinition` objects.
 In each object describe either an entity, of which you want to capture an interaction, or provide a `command` name.

-An entity can be describe by any of its props, matched only strictly.
+An entity can be described by any of its props.
+You can also describe `parent` of each entity the same way.

 ```typescript
 // Interaction with any deck